 Over the last 10 years, Jessica has worked with the Catholic Worker and the homeless populations of Duluth and Des Moines.
 She has worked on third-party accompaniment work in Palestine, as an organizer during Occupy Wall Street, both at Zuccoti and in Des Moines.
 She has campaigned against weapons contractor Northrup Grumman in Omaha and protested the drone base in Des Moines.
 She also protested the construction of a U.S. Naval base on Jeju island, South Korea so as to save the sacred Gureombi Rock in the village of Gangjeon.

 On February 6, 2021, Jessica pleaded guilty to one count of Conspiracy to Damage an Energy Facility and on June 30, 2021 was designated a domestic terrorist by the court and sentenced to 8 years in prison, followed by 3 years supervised probation, and a restitution of $3,198,512.70 paid to Energy Transfer LLC.

-She reported to federal prison on August 11, 2021.
+She reported to federal prison on August 11, 2021 and has been working with her legal team to appeal her sentence and the use of the terrorism enhancement in her case.
+If her appeal is successful the enhancement would be removed she would be re-sentenced.
 Jessica has a deep love for nature, camping, swimming, hiking, theology, music, gardening, laughter and eco-sustainability, as well as a commitment to self-discovery through deep relationships cultivated in intentional faith-based community living.